PuppyBongos/standing-desk-app/README.md

 ### Installation
 ---
-Download the latest release of [Standing Desk App](https://github.com/michaelchadwick/standing-desk-app/releases) and double-click the DMG file that appears on your local hard drive.
+Download the latest release of [Standing Desk App](https://github.com/michaelchadwick/standing-desk-app/releases), double-click on the ZIP file, move the resulting .app file into your /Applications directory, and then double-click it.

-A folder will appear where you can drag the Standing Desk App.app file to your /Applications directory.

 ### Usage
 ---

-Double-click the .app file once it's installed.
 If it's your first time running the application, the Preferences window will appear, giving you a chance to peruse default settings and change them, if need be.
 Check the box that's labeled "Start application at login?" if you wish to never have to double-click the app ever again.

 ### Configuration
 ---